 - Poor training (favoring your quads over the hamstrings and glutes)

 - Insufficient warm-up (the muscle isn’t pliable and ready to work for high loads)

 How Do You Know You Have A Pulled Hamstring?

-In addition to the sudden or intense pain that usually occurs with a pulled hamstring, “there may also be bruising, swelling, and/or weakness afterwards, depending on how severe the pull is,” says Jasmine Marcus, PT, DPT, CSCS, a strength and conditioning specialist and physical therapist based in Ithaca, NY.
+In addition to the sudden or intense pain that usually occurs with a pulled hamstring, “there may also be bruising, swelling, and/or weakness afterwards, depending on how severe the pull is,” says Jasmine Marcus, PT, DPT, CSCS, a strength and conditioning specialist and physical therapist based in Ithaca, New York.

 If you think you may have injured your hamstring, be sure to see a doctor or a trained medical professional.
 “Occasionally hamstring strains can be confused with other injuries, such as sciatic nerve irritation,” says Marcus.

 Once you have a diagnosis, there are a few steps you can take to help a pulled hamstring heal as quickly as possible.